 Texas Instruments raises its earnings, revenue target

-NEW YORK (Reuters) - Texas Instruments (TXN.O) raised its targets for first-quarter earnings and revenue to the upper end of its previous forecast ranges, due to improving demand for its chips in an industry that has been hit for several quarters by a weak global economy.
+NEW YORK (Reuters) - Texas Instruments (TXN.O) raised its target for first-quarter earnings and revenue to the upper end of its previous forecast range, implying improving demand for its chips.

-TI said it now expects first quarter earnings per share of 28 to 32 cents, compared with its previous target range of 24 to 32 cents and implying a new midpoint of 30 cents compared with 28 cents.
+The maker of chips for a wide range of products ranging from consumer electronics to industrial equipment said on Thursday it now expects earnings per share of 28 cents to 32 cents, compared with its previous target range of 24 cents to 32 cents and implying a new midpoint of 30 cents compared with 28 cents.

 It forecast revenue in a range of $2.80 billion to $2.91 billion, which compared with its January forecast for a range of $2.69 billion to $2.91 billion.